dbpedia/extraction-framework/history/ReadMe.md

 Some other improvements that could be made:
 * Scala version
-* Being able to use a historic namespace taking into account the DBpedia chapter language
+* Enabling use of a historic namespace, taking into account the DBpedia chapter language
-* Being able to follow if a revision impacts an infobox content
+* Enabling following when a revision impacts content of an `infobox`

 ## Main Class